Jump (Blackpink song): Background and release

 On February 19, 2025, Blackpink announced dates for a world tour starting in July, which was later revealed to be titled the Deadline World Tour.
 YG Entertainment confirmed on June 9 that the group had been filming a new music video since June 6 in Seoul with a "famous overseas director".
 On June 23, the label announced that Blackpink will debut their comeback single at the tour's first show on July 5.
-The group launched an interactive website on July 1 featuring a map of Seoul; two locations were marked on the map by an all-caps sign reading "Do Not Jump" with the “Not” crossed out in pink spray paint.
+The group launched an interactive website on July 1 featuring a map of Seoul; two locations were marked on the map by an all-caps sign reading "Do Not Jump" with "Not" crossed out in pink spray paint.
 On July 4, Blackpink released a teaser video captioned "Ready to Jump?" previewing their new song.

-During the opening night of the Deadline World Tour at Goyang Stadium on July 5, Blackpink unveiled the song "Jump" and performed the song on stage.
+During the opening night of the Deadline World Tour at Goyang Stadium on July 5, Blackpink unveiled "Jump" and performed the song on stage.
 At the concert, Jennie revealed that the song would be released on streaming platforms later in the week.
 On July 7, Blackpink released a music video teaser confirming the song's release date to be four days later.
 "Jump" was released digitally on July 11 through YG Entertainment in a new distribution partnership with the Orchard, instead of the group's previous distributor Interscope Records.
-It marked the group's first release in two years and 10 months since their second studio album Born Pink (2022), aside from the video game soundtrack "The Girls" in 2023.
+It marked the group's first release in two years and 10 months since their second studio album, Born Pink (2022), aside from the video game soundtrack song "The Girls" in 2023.
+In an interview with Vogue Korea, Lisa confirmed that "Jump" is a pre-release single from the group's upcoming album.

 Lyrics and composition

-"Jump" was written by Teddy, Diplo, 24, Zikai, Claudia Valentina, Jumpa, Malachiii and Jesse Bluu, and was produced by Diplo, 24, Boaz van de Beatz, Zecca, and Ape Drums.
-It is a fast-paced, energetic hardstyle and dance-pop anthem that blends elements of club music, synth-pop, European techno and EDM, a bold departure from the group's usual pop-focused sound.
-According to a press release from YG Entertainment, the song begins with a "striking guitar riff that evokes the feel of a Western film, setting a vivid, cinematic tone".
-The track has been described as a marked transformation from the group's previous musical style and features an "addictive chorus".
+"I would say it’s speed, garage and trance, and the bass line of the drops is almost like Goa trance.
+It goes into drill and Jersey club.
+The fill is from a Brazilian genre called from Bahia.
+The outro is like hard techno, and the beginning drums are more Europop from the '90s, with the guitar line and the whistle.
+If I said to like, Adele, that 'Hey I’ve got this trance/Jersey club song...'
+That’s already off limits for somebody like that.
+This was so fun because they’re like, 'We just want to do something that shocks people, and we don’t care if it’s different.'"